deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 There was a brilliant, dazzling flash from somewhere further up the formation, maybe a hundred kilometers or more ahead of the *Rich Plains.* It was followed only an instant later by the rising mournful warble that was the ship’s emergency alarm.

 Knight’s personal protection agent appeared as though from nowhere.
-His name was Spencer, a teak-hard man in his mid forties, weatherbeaten and as tough as steel cable, and formerly of the SRR.
+His name was Spencer, a teak-hard man in his mid-forties, weatherbeaten and as tough as steel cable, and formerly of the SRR.

 “Sir—!”